 - Opportunity to work with an integrated group

 - Board eligible/certified in Medical Genetics (ABMG)

 - Expertise in Biochemical and Molecular Genetics is a plus

 - Teaching experience at the undergraduate or graduate level preferred

-Richmond is centrally located along the East Coast.
-With easy access to Washington D.C., the Atlantic Ocean and the Blue Ridge Mountains, this River City was ranked #3 Top Destination by Frommer’s for its rich history, colonial charm, outdoor adventure, trendy restaurants, upscale shopping, and world class museums.
+Richmond is centrally located in the Mid-Atlantic region along the East Coast.
+With easy access to Washington D.C., the Atlantic Ocean, and the Blue Ridge Mountains, this River City is consistently top ranked for its rich history, charm, lower cost of living, outdoor adventure, trendy restaurants, breweries, wineries, upscale shopping, and world class museums.

-With the James River flowing through the heart of City, and the mild climate year round, Richmonders take full advantage of the area’s athletic events, public gardens and festivals.
-The area boasts a wide variety of arts, culture and entertainment as well.
-Among the numerous historical landmarks, you will find numerous theaters, the Richmond Ballet, the Virginia Museum of Fine Arts and the Richmond International Raceway to name a few.
+With the James River flowing through the heart of City and the mild climate, Richmonders take full advantage of the area’s events, public gardens, festivals, and athletic activities.
+The area boasts a wide variety of arts, culture and entertainment.
+Among the numerous historical landmarks, you will also find beautiful theaters, concert venues, ballet, museums including the Virginia Museum of Fine Arts, Richmond Children’s Museum, Science Museum of Virginia, and the Richmond International Raceway, to name a few.

-Richmond is for everyone.
-It’s family friendly, dog friendly and there is never a shortage of things to do.
-Whether you want to live downtown, Church Hill, Shockoe Bottom, Forest Hills, The Fan, or the Suburbs of the West End or Chesterfield County, each Richmond neighborhood is unique making it an attractively-sized and very livable city.
+Richmond has something for everyone.
+It’s family friendly, dog friendly, and there is never a shortage of things to do.
+Whether you want to live downtown, Church Hill, Shockoe Bottom, Forest Hill, The Fan, or the suburbs of the West End or Chesterfield County, each Richmond neighborhood is unique making it an attractively-sized and very livable city.